kingram6865/lbma/README.md

 So on 2023-03-29, it takes 22.15 FRN's to buy what 1 USD would buy.

-That means if gas is 4.75/gallon it's essentially 4*1.12 = 4.48 or .20 + some pennies in USD.
-Maybe .25 cent a gallon in USD.
+That means if gas is 4.75/gallon it's essentially 4*1.12 = 4.48 dismes or .20 + some pennies in USD.
+Maybe .25-.40 cents a gallon in USD.

-What theis demonstrates is that the wealth of people is being stolen on a daily basis by the federal reserve system.
+What this demonstrates is that the wealth of people is being outright stolen on a daily basis by the federal reserve system, a dismes at a time.

+[^1]: This term was adapted from the French word dixième, meaning "tenth".

+[^2]: the process of printing more paper money without  backing it with real assets, leading to a decrease in its real value.

+[^3]: It would be a very good idea to research this action by Nixon and determine the full facts as they stand.

+[^4]: Revising this README 2024-11-11.
+There is a Chapter 9 Municipal Bankruptcy which may be the manner in which the currency system is operating.
+Further research is necessary